canonical/checkbox/docs/how-to/using-match.rst

 Using ``match``
 ^^^^^^^^^^^^^^^

-When a subset of test plan run fails, it can be expensive to re-run it all.
+When a subset of a test plan run fails, it can be expensive to re-run it all.
-To aid with this ``match`` was introduced.
-It allows you to re-run only a subset of a testplan.
+To help with this, the ``match`` keyword was introduced.
+It allows you to re-run only a subset of a test plan.

-To only re-run the ``wireless`` portion of the ``sru`` testplan, use the following launcher:
+To only re-run the ``wireless`` portion of the ``sru`` test plan, use the following launcher:

 .. code-block:: ini